HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Experiments

-5) \textit{Effects of Hypergraph distance threshold:} We further conducted ablation experiments to investigate the impact of the distance threshold used in hypergraph construction, with the results shown in~\Cref{table:aba_hg_thre}.
+5) \textit{Effects of Hypergraph distance threshold:} We further conducted ablation experiments to investigate the impact of the distance threshold used in hypergraph construction, with the results listed in~\Cref{table:aba_hg_thre}.
 It can be observed that when the threshold is 8, the mAP$_{50}$ on DAUB and IRDST reaches peak values of 95.59\% and 76.42\% respectively, and both excessively low and high thresholds lead to performance degradation.
-This is because a higher threshold result in more densely connected hypergraphs, where noisy nodes are mixed into hyperedges, potentially causing features to lack discriminability.
-In contrast, a lower threshold leads to sparser hypergraphs, preventing the high-order learning capability of the hypergraph from being fully utilized.
-Therefore, our HyperTea is constructed using a distance threshold of 8, with the exact value determined based on experience and experimental results.
+This is because a higher threshold results in more densely connected hypergraphs, where noisy nodes are mixed into hyperedges, potentially causing features to lack discriminability.
+However, a lower threshold leads to sparser hypergraphs, preventing the high-order learning capability of the hypergraph from being fully utilized.
+Therefore, our HyperTea is constructed using a distance threshold of 8.

 6) \textit{Effects of Time Window Size T:} We conduct a group of experiments with different time window sizes to investigate the impact of time window T on detection performance, as shown in~\Cref{fig:time_window}.